wcarhart/Despicable/README.md

   -o, --omit-logs       if included, information will not be logged (default:
                         False)
 ```
+You can also use the `-m` or `--message` option to customize the status message while tasks are being executed.

 ## Examples
 For demonstration purposes, suppose you would like to run the following commands in parallel: